ogxd/cacheus/README.md

-# risu
+# Cacheus

-Risu is a blazingly fast and ultra-efficient multi-protocol read-through caching proxy.
-Placed in front of backend services, Risu will cache responses and dramatically reduce the load, without involving any changes on the client side, unlike other caching solutions.
+Cacheus is a blazingly fast and ultra-efficient multi-protocol read-through caching proxy.
+Placed in front of backend services, Cacheus will cache responses and dramatically reduce the load, without involving any changes on the client side, unlike other caching solutions.
-- **Multi-protocol**: Risu has no API.
+- **Multi-protocol**: Cacheus has no API.
 It simply supports HTTP/1.1 and HTTP/2, including everything based on (such as unary gRPC).
-Just point your client to Risu, and it will take care of the rest.
+Just point your client to Cacheus, and it will take care of the rest.
-- **Content-agnostic**: Risu does not care about the content of the responses, it will cache anything.
-Whether it's JSON, XML, HTML, or even binary data like protobuf encoded messages, Risu will cache it.
+- **Content-agnostic**: Cacheus does not care about the content of the responses, it will cache anything.
+Whether it's JSON, XML, HTML, or even binary data like protobuf encoded messages, Cacheus will cache it.
-- **Read-through caching**: In case of a cache miss, Risu will transparently forward the request to the backend service, cache the response, and return it to the client.
-This removes the need for handling cache misses in the client, and makes Risu a drop-in solution.
+- **Read-through caching**: In case of a cache miss, Cacheus will transparently forward the request to the backend service, cache the response, and return it to the client.
+This removes the need for handling cache misses in the client, and makes Cacheus a drop-in solution.
-- **Blazingly fast**: Risu uses a mixture of the best algorithms and data structures (gxhash for high throughput, in-memory sharded cache for improved concurrency, arena-based linked list for memory-efficient LRU, ...) to provide the best performance possible.
-This makes Risu so fast that it will consume orders of magnitude less resources than the services it's caching, making a real difference.
+- **Blazingly fast**: Cacheus uses a mixture of the best algorithms and data structures (gxhash for high throughput, in-memory sharded cache for improved concurrency, arena-based linked list for memory-efficient LRU, ...) to provide the best performance possible.
+This makes Cacheus so fast that it will consume orders of magnitude less resources than the services it's caching, making a real difference.

 ## Usage

-Call google.com through Risu:
+Call google.com through Cacheus:
 ```bash
 # todo
 ```

-### WIP - How to tell Risu which service to reach
+### WIP - How to tell Cacheus which service to reach

 How to handle faulty services?
-Risu is not meant to be a load balance or a service discovery tool.
+Cacheus is not meant to be a load balance or a service discovery tool.
 It must take forward the requests as-is.

 #### Pass host as path
 It looks weird but it shouldn't imply any change on the client side.
 Host url is usually just a configuration parameter.